 Professor Gerald Lebovits has been a New York City judge since 2001.
 Currently in Civil Court, he previously served in Criminal Court and Housing Court.

-In addition to teaching as a Lecturer-in-Law at Columbia Law School, he is an Adjunct Professor of Law at Fordham University School of Law and at New York University School of Law.
+In addition to teaching at Columbia Law School, he is an Adjunct Professor of Law at Fordham University School of Law and at New York University School of Law.